-Funding recipients will be required to submit reports on a regular basis.
-The reporting schedule is outlined in the following table:.
+Funding recipients will be required to submit reports on a regular basis via the Fluxx Grant Management system (details will be provided to successful applicants).
+The reporting schedule is outlined in the following table.

-REPORT REPORTING FREQUENCY DUE Progress against pre-determined milestones and/or targets Annually Every 12 months from receipt of funds Financial Reports (to be included in progress report) Annually Every 12 months from the receipt of funds Final Report Once Only At project completion Ad hoc reports As requested by FightMND On request with a negotiable time frame not greater than six weeks FightMND Research Symposium Presentation (Melbourne, Vic) Biennially During FightMND Research Symposium
+REPORT REPORTING FREQUENCY DUE Progress against pre-determined milestones and/or targets Annually Every 12 months from receipt of funds Financial Reports (to be included in progress report) Annually Every 12 months from the receipt of funds Final Report Once Only At project completion, or within 12 weeks after project completion.
+Ad hoc reports As requested by FightMND On request with a negotiable time frame not greater than six weeks FightMND Research Symposium Presentation Biennially During FightMND Research Symposium

-^{}These reports will be used to assess whether the project is proceeding satisfactorily, whether funds are being acquitted in accordance with the original application goals, and to ascertain the ongoing value of FightMND funding.
+\ These reports will be used to assess whether the Angie Cunningham PhD Scholarship is proceeding satisfactorily, whether funds are being acquitted in accordance with the original application goals, and to ascertain the ongoing value of FightMND funding.

-Funding may be suspended if progress is considered unsatisfactory, or if funds have not been utilised in accordance with the Angie Cunningham PhD Scholarship and Grant agreement.
+Funding may be suspended if progress is considered unsatisfactory, or if funds have not been utilised in accordance with the Angie Cunningham PhD Scholarship Grant Agreement.